hmrc/pillar2-service-guide/source/documentation/set-up.html.md

 The next step is to create a test organisation using the *Create Test Organisation* endpoint.
 The test organisation can be used for the duration of testing, and should be deleted once a test scenario is completed.
 If the tester does not delete the organisation, it will be deleted within 28 days.

-If required, the tester can also create a simulation of a GloBE Information Return (**GIR**) using the *Create a Test Globe Information Return* endpoint.
+If required, the tester can also create a simulation of a GloBE Information Return (**GIR**) using the *Create a Test GloBE Information Return* endpoint.

 <a href="figures/test-organisation.svg" target="blank"><img src="figures/test-organisation.svg" alt="Create test organisation"/></a>